arubacao/stager/README.md

 3. SquashOperation
     SquashOperation squashes all commits after a given SHA hash.
     This is useful to visualise all changes a student made in a single commit.

+## Todos:

+_This is the first draft of the tool.
+Bugs are likely to occur._

+- Better error handling